 Reasons for slow growth:

-- Lack of Nutrition: Not getting adequate amounts of protein, calories, and other nutrients in your diet can also cause growth to slow, and some other chronic medical conditions such as kidney, heart, lung, and intestinal diseases.
+- Lack of Nutrition: Not getting adequate amounts of protein, calories, and other nutrients in your diet can also cause growth to slow, as can some other chronic medical conditions such as kidney, heart, lung, and intestinal diseases.

 - Sickle cell anemia: People with sickle cell anemia may also grow and develop more slowly.
 Sickle cell anemia is a blood disorder that affects hemoglobin, the protein found in red blood cells (RBC) that helps carry oxygen throughout the body.
 It occurs when a person inherits two abnormal genes (one from each parent) that cause their RBC to change shape.